 Real love always has a cost.

-To love someone who is fully-actualized, someone without baggage, someone who never bleeds emotionally (i.e. selfish, lashes out, w draws, holds grudges, etc), and is always happy, always encouraging, requires zero effort on our part.
+To love someone without baggage, someone who never bleeds emotionally (i.e. selfish, lashes out, holds grudges, withdraws, etc.) and is always happy, always encouraging, requires zero effort on our part.

 The truth, of course, is that “someone” doesn’t exist.
-There is no one on this planet who does not know and carry at least a portion of the pain of not being perfectly loved.
+There is no one on this planet who does not carry the burden of being imperfectly loved.

-We all have been wounded emotionally and those wounds, more often than not, originate from those we trust the most.
+We have all been wounded emotionally at some level and those wounds, originate, more often then not, from those we trust the most.

 We have all been betrayed at some level, no matter how wonderful the parent, spouse, guardian, mentor, friend, etc.

-To truly love someone requires some sort of cost/sacrifice, whether it’s of time, money, status, pride, security or safety.
+To truly love someone requires some sort of cost/sacrifice on our part, whether it’s of time, money, status, pride, security or safety.

 Greater love has no person than this: to lay down your life for another.